pars-linux/web/web/developer.pardus.org.tr/source/guides/newcontributor/areas-to-contribute.rst

 To know that the very same bug exists in other distributions might help us to produce a proper solution.
 If the problem is solved -or never existed- in another distribution, reaching a solution will be faster by examining the work that the particular distribution did for that software.

-Detailed bug triaging documentation can be found from `here <http://developer.pardus.org.tr/guides/bugtracking/index.html>`_, it will guide you through the mechanisms and the workflows commonly used in bugzilla and bug triaging approaches.
+Detailed bug triaging documentation can be found from :ref:`bugtracking-index`, it will guide you through the mechanisms and the workflows commonly used in bugzilla and bug triaging approaches.

 In order to help triaging bugs, you have to be able to find them.
 You can find about new bug reports by subscribing to the bugzilla `e-mail list <http://lists.pardus.org.tr/mailman/listinfo/bugzilla>`_.